Dynamic Zoom Simulations of structure formation beyond standard cosmology: High-resolution performance gain estimation

 Our starting element in this analysis was a new simulation setup with $L_{box} = 100$ cMpc$/h$ and $N_{part} = 512^3$, which corresponds to a mass resolution of $6.43 \times 10^{8}$ M$_\odot/h$ with the cosmological parameters adopted in this work.
-This resolution is comparable with e.g., the MillenniumTNG and Euclid flagships simulations, therefore we consider it representative of state-of-the-art, large-scale simulations.
-Since the small $L_{box}$ value does not normally yield a significant DZS-related performance gain (as the lightcone would enter the volume at a redshift close to zero), we rescaled the real lightcone by a user-defined factor that mimics the evolution of $R_{lc}(z)$ in larger boxes with side $L_{large}$, such that $R_{lc,rescaled}(z) = R_{lc}(z)L_{box}/L_{large}$.
+This resolution is comparable, for example, with the MillenniumTNG and \textit{Euclid} flagship simulations, therefore we consider it representative of state-of-the-art, large-scale simulations.
+Since the small $L_{box}$ value does not normally yield a significant DZS-related performance gain (as the light cone would enter the volume at a redshift close to zero), we rescaled the real light cone by a user-defined factor that mimics the evolution of $R_{lc}(z)$ in larger boxes with side $L_{large}$, such that $R_{lc,rescaled}(z) = R_{lc}(z)L_{box}/L_{large}$.
 We chose different values for $L_{large}$, namely $1024$, $2048$, $4096$, $8192$, and $10240$ cMpc$/h$.
 We then compared the run times of \texttt{dzs} simulations employing $R_{lc,rescaled}$ with a reference \texttt{std} run.
-While such an approach yields a performance gain estimate for large-scale, high-resolution simulations, the use of a small $L_{box}$ implies the absence of large-scale density fluctuations that significantly enhance the gravitational potential and, consequently, non-linearity and computational cost.
-On the other hand, a real state-of-the-art setup would require a massively parallel environment with tens (or hundreds) of thousands of simultaneous tasks, where workload imbalances arise as a result of DZS operations (see Appendix \ref{sec:wl}).
+While such an approach yields a performance gain estimate for large-scale, high-resolution simulations, the use of a small $L_{box}$ implies the absence of large-scale density fluctuations that significantly enhance the gravitational potential and, consequently, nonlinearity and computational cost.
+On the other hand, a real state-of-the-art setup would require a massively parallel environment with tens (or hundreds) of thousands of simultaneous tasks, where workload imbalances arise as a result of DZS-related operations (see Appendix \ref{sec:wl}).
 Nonetheless, we believe this to be an interesting and relatively inexpensive approach to assess the capabilities of our method in realistic setups.